Extensions of the universal theta divisor

+\end{corollaryNL} Here $\overline{\mathcal{P}}(\phi)$ denotes the closure of the unique stability polytope containing $\phi$, and the stability parameter $\phi_{\text{can}}$ is a distinguished degenerate parameter called the canonical parameter.
+The corresponding compactified universal Jacobian is the one studied by e.g.~Caporaso \cite{caporaso08a, caporaso09} and Pandharipande \cite{pand96}.
+The stability parameter $\phi_{\text{can}}$ is a vertex of the stability polytope decomposition (Remark~\ref{phicanvertex}), so there are many stability polytopes $\mathcal{P}$ satisfying $\phi_{\text{can}} \in \overline{\mathcal{P}}$.
+These stability polytopes play a distinguished role because they are exactly the polytopes $\mathcal{P}$ such that $\ThDiv(\phi) \to \Mm{g}{n}^{\text{TL}}$ is flat for $\phi \in \calP$ (Lemma~\ref{Lemma: WhenIsPhiFlat?}).

 After this paper was first posted to the arXiv, the authors were made aware of related work of Bashar Dudin.
-In \cite{dudin}, Dudin computes the pullback of the theta divisor of certain compactified universal Jacobians that are constructed by Melo in an upcoming paper.
-He computes the pullback of such a theta divisor to be the class in Equation \eqref{Eqn: Pair}, and the authors expect that the restriction of Melo's family to $\Mm{g}{n}^{(0)}$ is $\Jb_{g,n}(\phi)$ for a $\phi$ satisfying the conditions of Lemma \ref{Lemma: WhenIsPhiFlat?}.
-The authors first become aware of Dudin's work on July 14, 2015 when Dudin emailed the authors.
+In \cite{dudin}, Dudin studies certain divisors, including the theta divisor, on the compactified universal Jacobians constructed by Melo in \cite{melo16} and computes their pullbacks to $\Mm{g}{n}^{\text{TL}}$ using techniques similar to the ones used in this papers.
+As we explain in Section~\ref{Subsect: StablePair}, one of the moduli spaces studied by Dudin is, in the notation of this paper, $\Jb_{g,n}(\phi)$ for a certain $\phi$ satisfying $\phi_{\text{can}} \in \overline{\mathcal{P}}$, and he computes the pullback of $\ThDiv(\phi)$ as the class in Equation~\eqref{Eqn: PairTwo}.
+The authors first became aware of Dudin's work on July 14, 2015.
 The authors first posted their preprint to the arXiv on July 13, 2015 and first publicly presented their work in a seminar on March 10, 2015.
 Dudin posted his paper to the arXiv on May 12, 2015.